molly/blog/_posts/2021-09-18-monster-qa.md

 <div class="note">
 <p>This is a transcript of most of the live Q&A session held by <a href="https://en.wikipedia.org/wiki/Epik_(company)">Epik</a> CEO <a href="https://en.wikipedia.org/wiki/Rob_Monster">Rob Monster</a> on September 16, 2021.
 It is compiled from a <a href="https://www.youtube.com/watch?v=aZ9MFts28XI">YouTube</a> recording, where it was published by <a href="ttps://twitter.com/MikaelThalen">Mikael Thalen</a>, as well as from a <a href="https://soundcloud.com/user-197465089-37602075/rob-monster-ceo-of-epik-discussing-hack-by-anonymous">Soundcloud</a> recording published by "EpikFail".
 Timestamps from the two recordings are not in sync, so those referring to YouTube are marked with "YT" and those from SoundCloud are "SC".</p>

+<p>I have also made a <a href="https://gist.github.com/molly/88eae60e2f9db9031c1661720e827e36">plaintext</a> copy available.</p>
 <details>
 <summary>Transcription and copyright details</summary>
 <p>The transcript has only been edited for readability (e.g., to remove filler words which do not change meaning) and to remove some of weev's comments (all removals marked inline) which I have no interest in reprinting on my own website.
 Where relevant, comments from the live chat section have been transcribed for context.</p>

-<p>All additional copyright to this transcript can be considered waived, and it can be freely reused with or without attribution to me.
-Video copyright details are available at the YouTube link.</p>
+All additional copyright to this transcript can be considered waived, and it can be freely reused with or without attribution to me.
+Video copyright details are available at the YouTube link.
 </details>
 </div>